kklamberty/UMM3601ursamajor/README.md

 - Balance between database and Google drive for storage.
 - Filtering out non UMM/UMN Google logins.
 - Figuring out how access to api stuff is restricted on a per-user basis?
+-- Until we figure this out, it seems as though we will be unable to make use of the database.